isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 **Corporate income tax filing for new companies**

-If you have incorporated a new company or intend to incorporate one, check out the following guide to learn more.
+If you have newly incorporated a company or intend to incorporate one, check out the following guide to learn more.

 - [Basic Guide for New Companies](https://www.iras.gov.sg/irashome/NewCompanies/){:target="_blank"}